-Plant hardiness zones are frequently mentioned in gardening.
+Garden zones or plant hardiness zones are frequently mentioned in gardening.
 But, do you know what your zone is?
-Or, how to find it—and what it means for your garden?
-Dig in to get the basics for beginner gardeners.
+Or, how to find it—and—most importantly—what it means for your garden?
+Let’s look how this information helps but why it does not give the full picture for gardeners.

-Most experienced gardeners in the United States and Canada will know their gardening zone under the method developed by the United States Department of Agriculture.
-It’s based on minimum annual temperatures.
-Maxiumum temperatures are also a concern for plants, but not covered by this system.
+The USDA Plant Hardiness Zones are based on minimum annual temperatures.
+Maximum temperatures are also a concern for plants, but not covered by this system.

 Hardiness Zones as a Starting Point

 A range of appropriate zones are shown on the tags of just about any perennial or tree you’ll buy.
-But there are some things to keep in mind about gardening zones.
+But, as mentioned, there are some things to keep in mind about gardening zones.

 First, your zones are general guidelines, not hard and fast rules.

 There are a lot of factors that determine whether plants will survive or not.